 Slicing some olives and sprinkling them over your nachos guarantees a flavour-packed addition!
 There are many types of olives to choose from, all offering a slightly different flavour.
 Here are our favourites for accompanying nachos:

 Kalamata: This dark purple olive originates from Greece and has a rich and smoky taste as they’re usually preserved in red wine/red wine vinegar.
-Kalamata’s smoky flavour is not recommended with fried bacon as this may be too salty; try going for milder meat such as turkey.
-The best cheeses to pair these olives with is milder cheese such as gouda and swiss cheese.
+The best cheeses to pair these olives with are milder cheeses, such as gouda and Swiss cheese.

 Castelvetrano: Italy-made, these olives bring a mild buttery taste with a bright green appearance; they pair brilliantly with fontina cheese and meats such as pepperoni.

 Cerignola: These massive olives are crisp and buttery and recommended for people new to trying olives as they’re not too overpowering.
-Also paired well with fontina cheese yet are recommended to be eaten with a bresaola – a fantastic choice for your nacho topping.
+They also pair well with fontina cheese yet are recommended to be eaten with bresaola – a fantastic choice for your nacho topping.

 If you want to know more about the different types of olives there are, then take a look at this article by Serious Eats.

 Lettuce is an overlooked topping but is perfect for incorporating some crunch and freshness into your dish.
-There are different ways to add lettuce to your nachos; why not try shredding it and using it as a topping, or even use a lettuce leaf as a wrap and load all your nachos into it for a healthy alternative?
+There are different ways to add lettuce to your nachos; why not try shredding it and using it as a topping, or even using a lettuce leaf as a wrap and loading all your nachos into it for a healthy alternative?

-Black beans have a creamy and meaty flavour making them a brilliant idea to use as your protein alternative to meat.
+Black beans have a creamy and meaty flavour, making them a brilliant idea to use as a protein alternative to meat.
 They come from America and date back over 7,000 years, making them a trusted staple for your nachos!